 Jonathan joined GLOC in 2014 for their production of The Mikado after watching and enjoying a particularly madcap cabaret they had put on at the International Festival the year before.
 He has since carved out his own particular niche within GLOC shows as “tall chorus member whose costume almost fits him”.
 His Private Willis in Iolanthe caused his mother to be “pleasantly surprised”.
 Jonathan is responsible for GLOC e-mails and other excitingly necessary if not necessarily exciting admin.

 Treasurer – Vicky Simon

 Vicky joined GLOC in 2012 for their production of The Sorcerer, playing a lowly housemaid, and has since gone on to appear in such diverse roles as a silent comic stooge, a mouse, a sulky schoolgirl and Hercule Parrot, one of the infamous Parrots of Penzance.
 After adventurous forays into directing productions of Cox and Box, Ruddigore and Iolanthe for GLOC, she has finally ended up on the Committee as Keeper of the Cash Box.
 She likes cheese, and people who pay their subs on time.

-Production Managers – Ian Hillis and Paul Winder
+Production – Jon Lo and Ian Hillis

-Ian is joint production secretary having been with GLOC 6 years.
+Ian is production secretary having been with GLOC over 6 years.
 In that time he has transported props, sewn badges on costumes and built various bits of sets.
 So he is looking forward to the challenges of the upcoming year.
 While on stage, he has acted as Olde Adam (Ruddigore), Guron (Princess Ida) and Cogsworth (Beauty and the Beast).